WebOrigami/origami/ReadMe.md

-# ExplorableGraph
+# Graph Origami

-This is the main repo for the ExplorableGraph project, encompassing:
+This is the main repo for the Graph Origami project, encompassing:

 - A generalized programmatic interface for treating data as a particular type of [directed graph](<https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Directed_graph>) called an _explorable graph_
 - A library to facilitate working with explorable graphs